kunhwiko/concepts/how_to_sysdesign.md

 Example cases:
   1) Get the count of views on YouTube per channel
   2) Count number of payments made per month using logs

+Distributed File System : cluster of machines that allow them to work as one large file system (Google File System, Hadoop)
 ```

 ##### Microservices